When to use Pricing Strategy

 |---|---|

-No manual configuration is required beyond picking a timeframe.
-Pricing Strategy automatically pulls:- Company name - from your Account / Organization.
+Beyond the reporting period and export format, no manual configuration is required.
+Pricing Strategy automatically pulls:- Company name - from your Account.
 Appears on the deck cover and throughout the narrative.
-Set it before running if your Organization is freshly provisioned.
+Set it before running if your account is freshly provisioned.

 - Products and attributes - the grid you ran the agent from (categories, prices, costs, custom attributes).

-- Transactional data - real sales over the chosen timeframe, queried directly from the analytics warehouse.
+- Transactional data - real sales over the chosen reporting period, queried directly from the analytics warehouse.
 No placeholder numbers; if a category has no transactions in the window, it shows as zero rather than a synthesized value.

 Output

-When the run completes, a Download button appears on the run progress card so you can open the deck in Gamma directly.
-The same link is also available from the Runs detail view.
-The deck is a complete strategy narrative covering:- Portfolio overview (catalog size, revenue, average price, margin band).
+When the run completes, a Download button appears on the run progress card, and the deck is also listed on the Generated Presentations tab and in the Runs detail view.
+The presentation is a complete strategy narrative covering:- Portfolio overview (catalog size, revenue, average price, margin band).

 - Category roles (Traffic Builders, Profit Drivers, Niche, Promo - inferred from price elasticity proxies and contribution).